 These airmen manage bioenvironmental engineering activities in the fields of industrial hygiene, occupational health, radiological health, and environmental protection to ensure healthful working conditions.

-This can include evaluating and conducting internal inspections to ensure coverage of activities assigned to bioenvironmental engineering, and providing guidance and supervision in selecting protective equipment, and monitoring its use in industrial environments.
+This can include evaluating and conducting internal inspections to ensure coverage of activities assigned to bioenvironmental engineering, providing guidance and supervision in selecting protective equipment, and monitoring its use in industrial environments.

 Airmen in this job also review plans, work orders, contracts and specifications for compliance with environmental and occupational health directives, and serve on committees for occupational health, environmental protection, and medical readiness matters.

 Another part of this role involves evaluating drinking water quality, swimming pools, and public bathing areas.
 They also evaluate domestic waste treatment and solid waste disposal systems and procedures, identifying potential pollution sources.

-They'll use that knowledge to conducts water pollution surveillance programs.
-They also investigate chemical spills and other environmental releases, collect samples and coordinate necessary corrective actions with state, federal and local officials.
+They'll use that knowledge to conduct water pollution surveillance programs.
+They also investigate chemical spills and other environmental releases, collect samples and coordinate necessary corrective actions with state, federal, and local officials.

 Training for AFSC 4B0X1